fontello/fontello/support/font-templates/README.txt

 - If your project is open-source, usually, it will be ok to make LICENSE.txt file publically available in your repository.

-- Fonts, used in Fontello, don't require to make clickable links on your site.
+- Fonts, used in Fontello, don't require a clickable link on your site.
   But any kind of additional authors crediting is welcome.
 ================================================================================